RT-LOC/docs/docs/positioning/positioning_getting_started.md

 ## Manager app configuration
 Start the Manager app from the Hub app or locate the executable and open it.
+The following guide will assume that you have the necessary tags and anchors.
+Alternatively, you can [run a replay](/manager/using_replays) (and receive that replay data over the API).

 :::warning
 The software will run in a limited demo-mode without proper license.